idontknowhoaiam/t3chat_Exa_Perplexity_search/README.md

 Use with Tampermonkey.
-Register for the Exa API.
+Register for the Exa API or Perplexity API.
 And enjoy!